-Healthcare expenses can really hit home hard.
-While health insurance is vital to help keep medical costs down, many people think they’ll only use their insurance for routine doctor visits.
+Health care expenses can really hit home hard.
+While health insurance is vital to help keep medical costs down, many people expect to only use their insurance coverage for routine doctor visits.
 But life happens, sometimes bringing large medical bills to your front door:

-In addition to having health insurance, how can you prevent medical bills from piling up?
-Try these three approaches.
+In addition to having quality health insurance, what can you do to prevent such medical bills from piling up and posing a threat to your financial future?
+Try these three approaches:

-If you have access to a Flexible Spending Account (FSA), are eligible to open a Health Savings Account (HSA), or have an employer-sponsored Health Reimbursement Arrangement (HRA), it may save you cash to use them.
-FSAs and HSAs allow you to set aside pre-tax dollars to pay for medical expenses throughout the year.
-And an HRA is an employer-provided, employer-funded medical reimbursement plan.
+If you have access to a Flexible Spending Account (FSA), a Health Savings Account (HSA), or an employer-sponsored Health Reimbursement Arrangement (HRA), it may save you cash to use them.
+FSAs and HSAs allow you to set aside pre-tax dollars to pay for medical expenses throughout the year, and an HRA is an employer-provided, employer-funded medical reimbursement plan.

 An FSA can be a handy way to save for medical expenses.
 Each year, you determine the amount of pre-tax dollars you want to set aside for your family’s medical needs.
-Generally, the total amount is available from day one (it doesn't have to accrue).
+Generally, the total amount is available from day one — it doesn’t have to accrue.
 FSAs must be set up through an employer, even though they are employee-funded.
 Additionally, they may only be used to reimburse certain eligible expenses.
-Learn what's eligible for FSA reimbursement.

 Each year, some prescription drug patents expire.
-This means that these drugs are now eligible to be manufactured as "generics."
-Over 20 of the most-prescribed drugs in the country are slated to "go generic" in 2011-2012 alone.
-Is a brand-name drug that you’re taking on the list?
-By switching to a generic version, you could save on drug costs (generics typically cost 20% to 80% less) and copays.
-Save even more by signing up for Medco’s mail order service.
+This means that these drugs are now eligible to be manufactured as ‘generics’ with the same active ingredients and provide the same medical benefit as their brand-name counterparts.
+More than 90 drugs6 were approved for generic production in 2021 alone.
+By switching to a generic version, you could save on copays and drug costs — generics typically cost 80% to 85% less.
+Save even more by signing up for mail order service through Express Scripts® with your GuideStone plan.
 Consult with your doctor to see if switching to a generic is right for you.